Welcome to the Splunk Success Framework!

 - Best practices that offer more control for results you can tailor to how you organize your Splunk implementation.

-- Best practices that suggest configurations and optimizations to scale your Splunk implementation.
+- Best practices that suggest configurations and optimizations to grow and expand your Splunk implementation.

-For details, see About the Splunk Success Framework service areas.
+For details, see About the Splunk Success Framework functional areas.

 Success Framework terminology